 Crawford earned his B.A. from Allegheny College, where he studied theory, arranging, and conducting with Morten J. Luvaas.
 At Boston University, he received an M.M. and worked as an assistant to his instructor in voice and conducting, Allen C. Lannom.
 He later studied conducting with Otto-Werner Mueller, Margaret Hillis and Robert Shaw, and sang with the St. Martin Singers of London, England, under the direction of W. D. Kennedy-Bell.

 In July, 2011, he was named Emeritus Professor of Music at Wells College in Aurora, NY, where he had seved as the Director of Choral Activities and chaired the Division of the Arts while teaching voice, conducting, theory, and music history.
-In August 2011, he became the Chancel Choir Director of the First Presbyterian Church of Skaneateles NY, where his wife, Karen A. Hindenlang, serves as Director of Music and Organist.
+He currently serves as Assisting Conductor at St. John’s Episcopal Church in Ithaca, NY, where his wife, Karen A. Hindenlang, is Director of Music and Organist.
 For more information, visit www.MusicByThoburn.com.